You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 HUD ECU Hacker - Control

-Clearing Fault Codes
+Clearing Fault Codes (DTC)

-The button "Clear Fault Codes" sends a command which instructs the ECU to clear the fault code from the memory.
+The button "Clear Fault Codes" clears the historic fault code(s) from the non-volatile ECU memory.

-If the ECU detects that the error is still present it will not be cleared: You click the button and nothing happens.
+But if a fault is still present it will not be cleared: You click the button and nothing happens.

 HUD ECU Hacker - Data Grid